 If you ever have any doubts about your book life (and who hasn’t), The Freaks Shall Inherit the Earth is worth the read.
 It goes quick and offers helpful advice and encouragement.
 Once you read it, you will be ready to take on the world and proudly fly your freak flag.

-Welcome to the inaugural Author Spotlight blog post, focusing on how authors market books.
+Welcome to the inaugural Author Spotlight blog post, focusing on how authors do book marketing.
 I’m proud to present author Joan Mauch who I met in a novel workshop series prior to publication of her first book, Halifax (2013, Whiskey Creek Press).
 I remember Joan was in the middle of a complete re-write of her book, but I could tell it would be good.

 Joan Mauch’s background ranges from teaching and working for nonprofit organizations advocating for the poor to a career in marketing and public relations.
 She lives in Davenport, Iowa; she has a bachelor’s degree in chemistry and a master’s in urban studies.